-Europe’s VCs have recently been afflicted by a terrible case of FOMO: Fear Of Missing Out on the Next Big Thing — which may, or may not, be scooters.
+Europe’s VCs have recently been afflicted by a terrible case of FOMO: Fear Of Missing Out on the Next Big Thing — which may, or may not, be scooter startups.

-Since 2017, investors have been chucking cash at a flock of scooter startups which have sprung up across the continent — from Voi in Stockholm to Tier in Vienna.
+Since 2017, investors have been chucking cash at a flock of scooter startups which have sprung up across the continent — from Voi in Stockholm to Tier in Berlin.
 All of these companies are only a few years old, yet have raised enormous rounds, as they race to flood markets.
-Plenty of big name VCs have been snubbed at the last minute, missing out on deals when another investor puts a more enticing offer on the table.
+Plenty of big-name VCs have been snubbed at the last minute, missing out on deals when another investor puts a more enticing offer on the table.

-And yet, at the same time, suggestions keep cropping up that scooters are a dodgy bet — they have a short shelf-life (especially in the snow), there’s been little defensible hardware innovation so far (most startups buy scooters from third parties), and they could even be dangerous.
-There’s also the pesky issue of regulation to contend with: just this month, Paris announced plans to tax scooters, while they remain banned in cities like London.
+And yet, at the same time, suggestions keep cropping up that scooters are a dodgy bet — they have a short shelf-life (especially in the snow), there’s been little defensible hardware innovation so far (most startups buy scooters from third parties — although many are now starting to tweak the hardware), and they can be dangerous (last week, Copenhagen police arrested 28 people for drunk scooter driving, and people have been killed in Stockholm and Paris by scooter drivers).

 We dive into the numbers, speak to some of the scooter startups, and the VCs brave (or bonkers) enough to back them.